Why Does a Teen Treatment Center Need a Full-Time Nurse?

 Nurses at Evolve Treatment Centers

 At Evolve Treatment Centers, safety is the top priority.
 This means we maintain an environment of physical and the emotional safety for all our teens.
 Each Evolve location has its own dedicated nurse, which is a great advantage for our teens.
-All of our residential treatment centers, partial hospitalization programs, and intensive outpatient programs in California employ a licensed, full-time, onsite nursing professional.
+All of our residential treatment centers in California employ a licensed, full-time, onsite nursing professional.
 Our nurses are typically either LVNs (Licensed Vocational Nurses) or RNs (Registered Nurses).
 They oversee the physical, emotional, and psychological safety and wellbeing of our teenagers.
 Nurses are available 24 hours a day, 7 days a week.

 Nurses at Evolve During COVID-19